Jim Sasser: Ambassador to China

 Sasser went on to serve as ambassador to China during the period of alleged nuclear spying and the campaign finance controversy that involved possible efforts by China to influence domestic U.S. politics during the Clinton Administration.
 Sasser again gained media attention when the U.S. Embassy in Beijing was besieged after U.S. warplanes mistakenly bombed the Chinese embassy in Belgrade during the U.S. intervention in the Kosovo War.
-Shortly after the siege of the embassy was lifted, Ambassador Sasser retired (he was slated to do so before the siege, so his retirement was not a direct result) and returned to the United States, where he presently divides his time between Tennessee and Washington, D.C., as a consultant.
+Shortly after the siege of the embassy was lifted, Ambassador Sasser retired (he was slated to do so before the siege, so his retirement was not a direct result) and returned to the United States.

+Later career

+After retiring as ambassador, Sasser worked as a consultant in Tennessee and Washington, D.C., and also lectured at George Washington University.
+He later became a professor at the University of North Carolina at Chapel Hill.

+Personal life and death

+Sasser married Mary Gorman in 1962, and they had two children.
+He died from a heart attack at his home in Chapel Hill, North Carolina, on September 10, 2024, at the age of 87, 20 days before his 88th birthday.